IvyYZ/PGAN/README.md

 sh train.sh
 ```
 ## Citation
--If you use this method or this code in your research, please cite as:
+If you use this method or this code in your research, please cite as:

--@article{zhang2020pgan,
+@article{zhang2020pgan,
   title={PGAN: Part-based nondirect coupling embedded GAN for person reidentification},
   author={Zhang, Yue and Jin, Yi and Chen, Jianqiang and Kan, Shichao and Cen, Yigang and Cao, Qi},
   journal={IEEE MultiMedia},